Find a mortgage broker in Melbourne

 How is a mortgage broker paid?

 Instead of receiving payments from borrowers, mortgage brokers are paid commissions from lenders when they attract new business for a lender.
 They receive an upfront commission when you take out a loan and a trailing commission every year that you still owe money on your mortgage.

 How does a mortgage broker work?

 A mortgage broker can help you secure the financing you need to buy the property you want.
 After assessing your financial situation, a broker will present you with a choice of suitable loans from their panel of lenders.
-As part of this process, they have a duty of care to ensure that they match you with a loan that meets your borrowing needs.
+Brokers are especially useful for borrowers in complex or unusual situations, who many find it difficult to get finance by approaching a bank directly.

 Ask an Expert